hehonglu123/pihat_trials_ROS_RR/ROS/src/trials/src/Readme.md

 string[] names
 float32[] centroids
 ```
 This bascially shows the message contains a list of string `names` and a list of float32 `centroids`, with unset length.
 Most of the time the common messages meet our need.
 The messages are built through `catkin_make`, and if there's error saying message not built, try `$ source ~/pihat_trials/ROS/devel/setup.bash` again.
+To import this message type later, try `from trials.msg import dresult` in your python script.

 # ROS Publisher
 On Pi side, under `~/pihat_trials/ROS/src/trials/src/` there is a python script called `cam_pub.py`.
 At the very top, we include ROS library and message types: